 There are three annual tests given by the IRS to make sure your plan is run fairly and benefits everyone–not just the people at the top.
 (These groups of high earners are referred to as highly compensated employees or HCEs.)

 A Safe Harbor plan is designed to pass the two required nondiscrimination tests that prove your plan is not providing a more significant benefit to HCEs than to the rest of your employees.

 This limits the percentage of compensation that HCEs can defer into their 401(k) based on the average contribution rates of the non-highly paid employees.
 This is the test that is most likely to impact small business plans.

 This ensures that the employer matching contributions and any after-tax employee contributions contributed for HCEs are not disproportionately higher as compared to non-highly paid employees.

-The Top Test is similar to the ADP and ACP tests but is focused on plan balances.
-If you and your key employees cumulatively hold 60% or more of the total balance plan, then the plan is Top Heavy.
+The top-heavy test is similar to the ADP and ACP tests but is focused on plan balances.
+If you and your key employees cumulatively hold 60% or more of the total balance plan, then the plan is top heavy.

-If the only contributions you make to your plan are Safe Harbor contributions and employee deferrals, your 401(k) plan is exempt from Top Heavy correction requirements.
-If your plan is Safe Harbor, but a Discretionary Profit Sharing or Matching were deposited’ the plan is NOT exempt from Top Heavy Testing.
+If the only contributions you make to your plan are Safe Harbor contributions and employee deferrals, your 401(k) plan is exempt from top heavy correction requirements.
+If your plan is Safe Harbor, but a discretionary profit-sharing or matching contribution were deposited, the plan is NOT exempt from top heavy testing.